drhsqlite/fossil-mirror/www/alerts.md

   *  New forum posts
   *  Announcements

-Subscribers can elect to receive emails as soon as these events happen, or to receive a daily digest of the events.
+Subscribers can either elect to receive emails as soon as these events happen, or they can receive a daily digest of the events instead.

 Email alerts are sent by a [Fossil server](./server.wiki).
-You must have a server setup to make use of email alerts.
-Email alerts do not (currently) work if you are only using Fossil from the command-line.
+You must have a server [set up to make use of email alerts](#setup).
+Email alerts do not currently work if you are only using Fossil from the command line.

 Users and Subscribers
 ---------------------

 Fossil makes a distinction between "users" and "subscribers".
-A "user" is someone with a username and password - someone who can log in.
-A "subscriber" is someone who receives email alerts.
+A user is someone with a username and password — someone who can log in.
+A subscriber is someone who receives email alerts.
 Users can also be subscribers and subscribers can be users, but that does not have to be the case.
 It is possible to be a user without being a subscriber and to be a subscriber without being a user.